Kenward-dev/Kenward-dev/README.md

 ---

 ### 🚀 Currently Building

 - A RESTful API for an NGO working with PWDs
-- Building PetPadi, a tech startup solution for the veterinary sector
+- PetPadi — a tech solution for the veterinary sector
-- VetQuest, a Kahoot-style quiz platform for veterinary students and professionals
+- VetQuest — a Kahoot-style quiz platform for veterinary students and professionals

+---

 ### 😄 Fun Fact

 I once helped a Bronze Mannikin that had cloacal prolapse—and now I use tech to solve problems. 🐦💻